samruthv/Internship_Demand_Estimator/README.md

 Here is a list of information that we scraped from each individualk job posting:

--Company Name
+- Company Name
--Job Location
+- Job Location
--Posted Time
+- Posted Time
--Number Of Applicants
+- Number Of Applicants
--Seniority Level
+- Seniority Level
--Employment Type
+- Employment Type
--Job Function
+- Job Function
--Industries
+- Industries

 **Email:** samruthv@gmail.com
 **Phone Number:** 732-317-9426